 No matter what the prevailing economic climate is there will always be about a 4 to 5 percent mortgage delinquencies (2 months or more behind in payments) nationwide.
 The exceptions would be the Great Depression as well as the more recent mortgage crisis of 2008 where mortgage delinquencies reached close to 10% nationwide.
 The correction to the subprime mortgage fiasco made it harder for potential home buyers to purchase a home unless they had superior credit scores above 700 along with 20% for a down payment.
 Currently home ownership is at a 51-year low due to stringent lending requirements.
 This is in the process of changing.
 In an effort to stimulate home buying, the requirements to apply for an FHA loan are now as low as a 580 FICO score and as little as 3% down which can now be gifted.
 As more houses are sold in 2017, this one factor alone may have a slight increase in the total percentage of delinquent mortgages but it will not be the main contributing factor for increased mortgage field services in 2017.

 From here, it’s just a matter of logic and statistics.
 The more mortgages there are, the more delinquencies there will be to service for the mortgage field service industry.
 In recent years, lower work order volumes of residential properties to inspect or preserve, coupled with the higher demands from the banks and mortgage companies for faster service, broader coverage, and higher quality inspections, are contributing factors for several of the weaker mortgage field service companies to fail in 2016.
-Thus, those companies still standing in 2017, especially those who fully participate with Aspen Grove background checks and who are members of the National Association of Mortgage Field Services (NAMFS), will be far more settled in to be heavily rewarded in reaping the benefits of higher work order volumes to come, naturally.
+Thus, those companies still standing in 2017, especially those who fully participate with Aspen Grove background checks and who are members of the National Association of Mortgage Field Services (NAMFS), will be far more successful and settled in to be heavily rewarded in reaping the benefits of higher work order volumes to come, naturally.